Sadegh8/Earthquake-app/README.md

 # Earthquake-app
-Earthquake app

-Earthquake app gets latest earthquakes from USGS api.
+The earthquake app gets the latest earthquakes from USGS API.

-Requirements:
-You need google map api key to use the app.
+Requirements: You need a google Maps API key to use the app.

 In this project you'll find: